Jose-Cabrera-FullStack/xmartlabs-challenge/README.md

-# Payment Service
+# S3 File Upload Service

 ## Description
-`payment-service` is a Python-based API project built using FastAPI, a high-performance web framework for creating RESTful APIs.
+`s3-upload-service` is a Python-based API project built using FastAPI, a high-performance web framework for creating RESTful APIs.

-This project provides a solid foundation and structure to develop scalable and maintainable APIs.
+This service implements a mechanism for clients to obtain pre-signed URLs from the backend to upload files directly to Amazon S3, eliminating the need for direct file uploads through the backend.
+This approach significantly reduces server resource usage and improves system scalability.

-The service is specifically designed for the integration between Paracas and **ASBANC/BCP** to manage and process client debts and payments.
-It implements key principles of **Clean Architecture**, **Hexagonal architecture**, **SOLID principles**, and **Onion architecture** to ensure a robust and flexible design.
+The service follows key principles of **Clean Architecture**, **Hexagonal Architecture**, and **SOLID principles** to ensure a robust and flexible design.

-The service handles critical operations like debt validation, status checks, payment processing, and payment reversal, aimed at enhancing operational efficiency and security in the financial interactions of the Paracas system.

 ## Endpoints